Ilevk/solar-backend-fastapi-advanced/README.md

 ## Configuration
 Configuration is managed using environment variables.
 You can set these variables in a .env file in the root directory.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Configuration
-Configuration is managed using environment variables.
-You can set these variables in a .env file in the root directory.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.